onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The purpose/meaning of life is to fight for it in every sense of the word - guarantee its survival and be conscious about how to improve the system

-The meaning of life is experience itself - and our mission is to improve that experience - to create the best possible conditions for other conscious beings for perpetuity - we truly could take over the universe and fill it with life

-Consciousness is the spirit of evolution - consciousness is experience - embodiment - driving towards what is the fundamental theory of reality
+Consciousness is the feeling of experiencing and navigating what is relevant, propelled by an internal drive

 We should raise kids by fostering curiosity and reducing trauma - giving them the best and most aligned and fulfilling experience

-Consciousness is the feeling of experiencing what is relevant while having an internal drive Consciousness is that drive
-Consciousness is the spirit

 Computational legitimacy